airacommunity/AIRA-User-Guide/J. Models.md

 **Explanation**

--   The predict function takes two arguments: inp_features, which represents the input features for prediction, and model_path, which specifies the path to the trained model file.
+-   The use_model function takes two arguments: inp_features, which represents the input features for prediction, and model_path, which specifies the path to the trained model file.
 -   It loads the trained machine learning model from the specified pickle file using the pickle.load() function.
 -   Then, it performs prediction on the input features using the loaded model and stores the result in the prediction variable.
 -   The predicted value is rounded to two decimal places using the round() function and stored in the output variable.